 Pastor Brian Evans was called to serve as the 19th Senior Pastor at First Church beginning August, 2013.
 A New Kensington native, he holds degrees from Thiel College and the Lutheran Theological Seminary at Gettysburg.
 He last served Faith Lutheran Church in White Oak, Pa., where his ministry focused on building community centered on the Word and Sacraments and mission to the urban poor.
 He has served on a number of committees and boards, including the Thiel College Board of Trustees, the Council for Lutheran Campus Ministry in Greater Pittsburgh, and Synod Council.
-Pastor Evans subscribes to the Rule of the Society of the Holy Trinity, an order of Lutheran pastors.
 He and his wife, the Rev. Erin Evans, live in Wilkinsburg.

 The Rev. Jennifer Peters McCurry